Diversity, Equity and Inclusion

 - For the next decade, create a program that sets aside existing College/Unit funds for recruitment, retention programs, and fully funded fellowships of/for underrepresented students.
 Promote and track the success of the program.
 As an example, the college could expand its Historically Underrepresented Graduate Students (HUGS) Fellowship in collaboration with alumni and others to increase available funds.

-Office of Equity and Inclusion Trainings
+Office of Institutional Equity Trainings

 - Held Department of Earth Sciences seminar on "Addressing Systemic Bias in the Geosciences" — September 2020